 Israel is much more than a desert or rocky landscape.
-It offers a great amount of different landscapes and this time we stopped in very green valley called Hula Lake Park.
-Although it might be better known as a bird paradise.
+It offers a great amount of different landscapes, and this time we stopped in a very green valley called Hula Lake Park.
+Although, it might be better known as a bird paradise.

 When you think of Israel, a green oasis in an amazing valley surrounded by trees and lakes isn’t perhaps what springs to mind first.
 However, that is a beautiful part of the north of Israel!

 The park is in Hebrew known as Agmon Hahula (אגמון החולה).
 Hula Lake Park is a big area where birds do their stop-over on their migrations from Europe to Africa and again on their way back.
 Every spring and autumn thousands of birds stop in this park which therefore became a massive bird watching site.
 For example, over tens of thousands of crane birds migrating from Finland to Ethiopia will make a visit to Hula Lake.
 Next to migrating birds, the park offers rare plants and trees and is the most important wet habitat in the Middle East.

 We can do a very long history of who lived here and what was their purpose, or we can skip over to some of the highlights and key moments of this amazing park.
 I picked the last option!